ldaniel/fgv-advanced-predictive-analytics/README.md

 ------------

     ├── LICENSE
     ├── Makefile              <- Makefile with commands like `make data` or `make train` ├── README.md             <- The top-level README for developers using this project.
     ├── data
     │   ├── external          <- Data from third party sources.
     │   ├── interim           <- Intermediate data that has been transformed.
     │   ├── processed         <- The final, canonical data sets for modeling.
     │   └── raw               <- The original, immutable data dump.
     │
     ├── docs                  <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models                <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks             <- Jupyter notebooks.
-    │   └── external_examples <- Generated graphics and figures to be used in reporting
+    │   └── external_examples <- Other interesting notebooks
     │   │
     │   └── fgv_assignment    <- The final class assignment given by Professor Mirapalheta
     │   │
     │   └── fgv_classes       <- All notebooks given by Professor Mirapalheta and Professor Hithoshi
     │                            in theirs respective classes
+    │
     ├── references            <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports               <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures           <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt      <- The requirements file for reproducing the analysis environment, e.g.
     │                            generated with `pip freeze > requirements.txt`
     │
     ├── setup.py              <- makes project pip installable (pip install -e .) so src can be imported ├── src                   <- Source code for use in this project.
     │   ├── __init__.py       <- Makes src a Python module
     │   │
     │   ├── data              <- Scripts to download or generate data │   │   └── make_dataset.py
     │   │
     │   ├── exercises         <- Scripts for FGV's class assignments
     │   │   └── __init__.py
     │   │   └── playground.py
     │   │
     │   ├── features          <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
     │   │
     │   ├── models            <- Scripts to train models and then use trained models to make │   │   │                 predictions
     │   │   ├── predict_model.py
     │   │   └── train_model.py
     │   │
     │   └── visualization     <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
     │
     └── tox.ini               <- tox file with settings for running tox; see tox.testrun.org

 --------